microsoft/typespec/docs/type-relations.md

     array["Array<T>"] --> unknown
     tuple["Tuple"] --> array
     numeric --> unknown
-    subgraph numerics[For numeric types, a smaller type can be assigned to a larger one] integer --> numeric
+    subgraph numerics[For numeric types, a narrower type can be assigned to a wider one] integer --> numeric
         int8 --> integer
         int16 --> integer